CianStryker/Prosocial_Behavior/README.md

 # Repo Guide

 - The paper itself is simply listed as "Paper".
 This includes both the pdf and the rmarkdown page.
+Note: My "Paper.rmd" file does not include the code for my replications.
+See the "Appendix" file for that code.

-- The various datasets can be found under the file called "Data", but all data first and foremost belongs to the original authors.
+- The datasets I used for my replication can be found under the file called "Data".

 - My code for both my extensions and my replications of the relevant original figures can be found under the "Appendix" file.

-- The author's original paper, original code for the relevant figures, and thier additional dataset can be found under the "Original Paper and Code" file.
+- The author's original paper, original appendix, original code for all figures, and all of thier original datasets can be found under the "Original Paper and Code" file.

-- The code for the shiny app can be found under the "Website File".
+- The code for my shiny app can be found under the "Website" File.

 # About Me